knkrn5/Programming-Concepts/jsANDts/js.md

    3. [🔗 Functions](./jslang/dataManupulationinjs/functioninjs.js)

-> Imp: - **Object, Arrays, Functions, Date, RegExp, Map, Set, WeakMap, WeakSet**, etc.✅ _All of these return "object" from typeof, except functions, which return "function" (but still technically objects under the hood)_
+> Imp: - **Object, Arrays, Functions, Date, RegExp, Map, Set, WeakMap, WeakSet**, etc.✅ _All of these return "object" from typeof, except functions, which return "function" (but still technically objects under the hood).
+Note that **typeof null === 'object'** due to a historical bug, even though null is a primitive value, so always handle null explicitly in type checks._

 ## **Operators**